 Automobile & Vehicle Expenses

 The use of an automobile can be one of the most common and largest deductions for the artist.
 The automobile use expense can be taken in two ways.
-The first method is by using the IRS “standard mileage allowance.”
-In 2013, this annually defined allowance is 56.5 cents a mile (56 cents for 2014).
-To take this deduction you do not need receipts, only records that show the distances driven and the business purpose of the trips.
+The first method is by using the IRS "standard mileage allowance."
+In 2020, this annually defined allowance is 57.5 cents a mile (56 cents for 2021).
+To take this deduction, you do not need receipts, only records that show the distances driven and the business purpose of the trips.
 These would include travel to galleries and museums; trips to the art supply store, classes, etc. The best tool for tracking and calculating this expense is your appointment book or calendar.
 If your calendar has a record of business travel it can be used as a tool to estimate your mileage deduction (odometer readings are appreciated by IRS but NOT required).

 The second method is to write off direct expenses.
-In this method you actually depreciate the cost of the vehicle (over 5 years) and then tally up gas slips, repairs, insurance, etc and use that amount as a basis for your expense.
+In this method you depreciate the purchase price of the vehicle (over 5 years) and then tally up gas slips, repairs, insurance, etc. and use that amount as a basis for your expense.
 This method requires more work and organization.
 If you were writing off a cube van or other larger vehicle, the second method would be preferred.
 In my practice I often find the mileage allowance method generally yields the highest deduction for straight automobile use.
 In any case, the IRS allows the taxpayer to calculate the best method year by year and take the one that yields the highest deduction (within limits).

 The Home Studio

 Remember that this outline is not intended to be the whole story.
-The Federal Tax Code is very complicated and your specific applications should be reviewed with a tax professional before filing your taxes.
+The Federal Tax Code is very complicated, and your specific applications should be reviewed with a tax professional before filing your taxes.
 The visual artist is unique in the world of taxes.
 When you are shopping for a tax preparer please make sure they have some experience in taxation for artists.
 Organizing your numbers using our on-line worksheets (and this article) will make the process easier, cheaper and will help you maximize your deductions.
 Ask your preparer about other tax saving strategies for self-employed individuals such as retirement plans, health insurance and the timing of deductions.

 Peter Jason Riley, CPA is the President of the firmRiley & Associates, P.C. located in Newburyport, Massachusetts.
 He is also the author of the newly revised book “New Tax Guide for Writers, Artists, Performers, & Other Creative People” published by Focus Publishing.
 You can contact him via e-mail at email@example.com or visit the firms award winning Website dedicated to people working in the arts @ www.artstaxinfo.com.